 As temperatures are dropping below zero this winter, we should all be concerned about how we can help all these people sleeping out there.
 This article will explain to you how and where you can get involved and offer support, help and the right to human dignity to all of those in need.

-There are many projects you may find on our platform GoVolunteer.
+There are many projects that work on homelessness you may find on our platform GoVolunteer.
 Either you are in Berlin or in some other city in Germany, through this platform you will find different projects aimed to support homeless people and get your chance to contribute.

 Here are just a few examples: